hrl-2024/Price-Watch-List/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+Outline Parse Network Requests: <br>
+Because of the nature of our app, we don't really need any  backend management.
+All we need is to use the existing API (Rainforest) to search for a product and grab the price, and all other network request listed below.

 * Main Screen
     * No networking request needed
 * Search-result Screen